tmcgilchrist/study/README.md

  * Viewstamped Replication by Barbara Liskov and Brian Oki (http://www.pmg.csail.mit.edu/papers/vr.pdf)
  * SML# in Industry: A Practical ERP System Development by Atsushi Ohori and Katsuhuro Ueno
  * QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs by Koen Claessen and John Hughes
+ * Hindley-Milner Elaboration in Applicative Style by François Pottier

 Read
 ======